felixfsdev/ghsync-gui/README.md

 9. Click _Generate token_.
 10. Copy the token (it starts with `github_pat_`). **You can only copy it now**.
 If you close the page without copying, you will have to generate a new one.

 After that, paste the token into the PAT field in the app.
-The token is stored locally and is never transmitted elsewhere.
-Please don't forget to click Save before clicking Sync.
-Happy syncing!
+The token is stored locally and is never transmitted elsewhere except the GitHub API.

+## Thanks

+Thanks for sticking with this project to the end.
+If you found it useful or interesting, please consider starring the official repository—it genuinely helps increase visibility and support continued development.

+If you run into any problems, don’t hesitate to open an issue; detailed reports are especially valuable and help fixes happen faster.
+Feature ideas, improvements, and critiques are not just welcome but actively encouraged—they shape the direction of the project.

+You can also contribute by sharing the project, submitting pull requests, or simply spreading the word.